-The number of punters who can squeeze into each establishment ranges from about five to thirty, though most of them are on the smaller side.
-Each bar has its own hook, whether outlandish decor (from troll toys to hospital-themed uniforms), a signature drink or the promise of free, painfully off-key karaoke at all hours.
+The number of punters who can squeeze into each establishment ranges from about five to thirty.
+Each bar has its own hook, whether outlandish decor (from troll toys to hospital-themed uniforms), a signature drink or the promise of free karaoke at all hours.

 What’s the etiquette?

-Most of the bars accept visitors now, but some still only welcome regular customers – if there’s a price list or anything in English posted out front, you’re probably not about to cause an awkward scene.
+Most of the bars accept visitors now, but some still only welcome regular customers.
+Check to see if there’s a price list or anything in English posted out front and you'll be good.
 Alternatively, just walk in, smile politely and see what reaction you get; chances are that if it’s a regulars-only bar you’ll be told there’s no room (empty seats or not).

 Most of the bars have a cover charge, though a small number are free to enter.
 Sheer physical proximity means you may end up making friends with your neighbour – it’s amazing how quickly the language barrier disappears after a glass or three of shōchū.

 Talking of the language barrier, if you’re up to it then a bit of basic vocab will definitely be well-received.
 “O-susume” is “recommendation” – a surefire way to make a new friend.
 The simple but polite way to order is “[drink] o kudasai”.
 Finally, most vitally of all, be sure to make judicious use of “oishii” or “umai” (“delicious”) and, of course, “kanpai!” (“cheers!”).